Stephen Colbert widens win over Fallon

 NBC's "Tonight Show" won the key demographic of viewers ages 18 to 49, but Colbert is closing that gap, too.

-Colbert has consistently beaten Fallon in overall ratings since the election.
+Colbert has consistently beaten Fallon in overall ratings since shortly after Trump's inauguration.
 That hadn't happened since the Colbert show debuted in 2015.

 Trump bump?
 Colbert's 'Late Show' beats Fallon for first time since premiere week